Marcos Baghdatis: 2008–2009: Injuries

 Due to the knee injury suffered at 's-Hertogenbosch, he withdrew from the Wimbledon Championships.
 Baghdatis returned to the ATP Tour with a three-set loss to Wayne Odesnik in Indianapolis.
-In Los Angeles, he progressed to the second round after beating Frank Dancevic 7–6, 6–3, but was unable to maintain his form and was upset by John Isner in straight sets 3–6, 6–7, after holding a set point in the second set.
+In Los Angeles, he progressed to the second round after beating Frank Dancevic but was upset by John Isner in straight sets, after holding a set point in the second set.
 Baghdatis won the Odlum Brown Vancouver Open, a Challenger event over Xavier Malisse in the final.
 The title was his first at any level since triumphing at the ATP World Tour 250 tennis tournament in Zagreb in February 2007.

 Baghdatis failed to qualify for the Cincinnati Masters, losing to Robert Kendrick in the opening qualifying round.
 He won his second ATP Challenger Tour title of the season, after defeating Xavier Malisse again, in the final of the Trophée des Alpilles in St. Remy.
 He won his opening match in the ATP 250 tournament in Kuala Lumpur, against Lu Yen-hsun, but was beaten by Mikhail Youzhny in straight sets in the next round.

 In the China Open, an ATP 500 tournament held in Beijing, he drew top seeded Rafael Nadal in the first round.
-He pushed him hard, but was eventually defeated 6–4, 3–6, 6–4.
+He pushed him hard, but was eventually defeated.
 It was Nadal's sixth straight win over the Cypriot.
 At the 2009 If Stockholm Open, Baghdatis reached his first ATP final since 2007 at Halle.
-In the opening round, he upset third seeded Juan Carlos Ferrero in straight sets 6–4, 6–2.
-He followed this up with crushing victories over Robert Kendrick 6–2, 6–2, and Arnaud Clément 6–4, 6–4.
+In the opening round, he upset third seeded Juan Carlos Ferrero in straight sets.
+He followed this up with crushing victories over Robert Kendrick and Arnaud Clément.
 Top-seed Robin Söderling gave Marcos a walkover into the final.
-Baghdatis beat Rochus in the final 6–1, 7–5, to win just his third ATP title, which ended his two and a half year title drought.
+Baghdatis beat Rochus in the final to win just his third ATP title, which ended his two and a half year title drought.